an0ndev/mips_assembler/README.md

 ## Bugs
 Report to Eric on Discord (@ericmakesbeats), via email (`eric (at) an0n (dot) dev`), or via the issue tracker on GitHub.
 I will respond fastest to Discord or email.
 Thanks!

+## License
+MIT.
+In short, please feel free to use any code from the project in any way without attribution or explicit permission from me.